kstenerud/concise-encoding/cbe-specification.md

 #### Markup Tag Name

-Although technically any [keyable type](#keyable-types) is allowed in this field, be aware that conversion to XML and HTML may be problematic with some types.
+Although technically any [keyable type](#keyable-types) is allowed in this field, be aware that conversion to XML and HTML might be problematic with some types.

 #### Attributes Section

-The attributes section behaves like a [map](#map), but be aware that conversion to XML and HTML may be problematic with some types.
+The attributes section behaves like a [map](#map), but be aware that conversion to XML and HTML might be problematic with some types.

 #### Contents Section